vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 ### Customize Your Branding

-You can customize many of the UI elements in the Subdomain Portal.
+You can customize many of the UI elements in your Subdomain Portals.

-- Click the Customize Your Branding check box and click the Next button.
+To enter the customization panel, click the Customize Your Branding check box and click the Next button.

+- Customization Options
   - Navbar background color
     - For the navbar, you can choose any background color that suits you.
     - You can either provide a color's hex value or text representation.